HelmholtzAI-Consultants-Munich/PySDDR/README.md

 Note here that the training data also needs to be provided during load for the preprocessing steps, i.e. basis functions creation, to be performed.

-### Resume Training

-The user may also wish to load a pretrained model to resume training.
-For this the first two steps (init, load) from above need to be performed and then the user can resume training by ```sddr.train(target, structured_data, resume=True)```